eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option prevents errors when a quoted glob pattern or `--ext` is unmatched.
 This does not prevent errors when your shell can't match a glob.

+* **Argument Type**: No argument.

 ##### `--no-error-on-unmatched-pattern` example

 TODO: add

 #### `--exit-on-fatal-error`

 This option causes ESLint to exit with exit code 2 if one or more fatal parsing errors occur.
-Without this option, fatal parsing errors are reported as rule violations.
+Without this option, ESLint reports fatal parsing errors as rule violations.

+* **Argument Type**: No argument.

 ##### `--exit-on-fatal-error` example